Senior R&D Engineer

 Chassis: The frame of the vehicle that supports all components and provides structural integrity.

-Q16. difference between INT and Void function
+Q. What is the difference between an INT and a Void function?

 INT function returns an integer value while Void function does not return any value.